 I’ve found that Authory has become my own outboard memory, and when I can’t remember if I’ve written about something, I’ll search my Authory index to see if I can find it there!

 Glenn can log in to his Authory account from anywhere, with any device.
 And thanks to the extensive search and filter options, he can find the proverbial needle in the haystack in no time.

 Authory has been built to accompany a journalist throughout their entire career.
 There is no safer place for Glenn’s articles than his Authory account.
 But just in case Glenn wants to export his work, he can do so anytime.
 It takes exactly two clicks for him to download his entire article archive from Authory to his local hard drive.

-Then again, Glenn has ditched the local hard drive to keep a backup of his articles a long time ago.
-Instead he uses Authory, in his words, “as his own outboard memory”.
+Then again, Glenn ditched the local hard drive to keep a backup of his articles a long time ago.
+Instead, he uses Authory, in his words, “as his own outboard memory.”

 Glenn and thousands of other journalists are using Authory to take control of their content and their audience.
-Join Glenn with a free 14 day trial at authory.com
+Join Glenn for free at authory.com.